 Here’s a brief rundown on a few of our favorite Shark helmet models:

 For more information, click on the helmet name.

 This helmet was developed in collaboration with top level racers who wear their helmets, in all competitions, including the Moto GP, Moto 2, WSBK and so on.
 To be able to meet these demands, there is no room for error, and perfection is a must, and Race-R Pro certainly delivers.

-This high-end model is constructed using composite materials, namely carbon/aramid fiber.
 The starting point for this model was the process of reverse engineering, which applies the technical data gathered through research to approximate the specifications of the rider’s head as closely as possible.
 This means that Shark puts the rider to the forefront, meeting their needs first, and then working around them to build the best helmet possible.

 Furthermore, hundreds of hours of conducting tests and consulting with the riders ensure that the helmet is ready for both the race track and the road.
 Wind tunnel testing has helped reduce the unwanted cyclonic airflow, through an addition of a double blade spoiler.

 Featuring a total of 4 air intakes, with a single intake located on the chin, one at the front and two at the top, as well as 7 openings at the back, it allows for a constant and optimal ventilation, with the addition of integrated anti-pollution air filter.

 The Race-R Pro Carbon represents the very best when it comes to high-performance helmets, for professional racers and amateurs alike.

 The S700-S was developed with comfort and security in mind, and it shows because Shark went all out and employed the Air Comfort integrated pump which inflates the cheek area to ensure a perfect fit and maximum comfort, even when riding for prolonged periods of time.